Why study here?

-Members of the School explain what it's like to study and work at the University:
+Members of the Department explain what it's like to study and work at the University:

 Explore the fantastic range of facilities used by our students, staff and researchers.

-Set yourself up for a fantastic career with a degree from the School of Physics and Astronomy.
+Set yourself up for a fantastic career with a degree from the Department of Physics and Astronomy.

 Make the most of your student experience in a city known for innovation: Manchester.

-Benefit from peer support as a first-year student in the School.
+Benefit from peer support as a first-year student in the Department.